Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 - [ ] **Wallet listings:** Wallet should be listed in the toncoin wallet listings.
 - [ ] **Lock:** I've implemented lock screen, but because the original logic of the app uses keychain hardware encryption, so for lower-level access (accessing private key), like showing the recovery phrase or sending TON, the app still depends on the iOS unlock mechanism. *We can store the keys another way to let it unlock using our custom `UnlockVC` instead of iOS unlock, or even force migrate the storage data on application update.*
 Auto-lock feature can be activated, easily, also!
-- [ ] **Check TODOs** Some small details of the application needs to be double-checked.
+- [ ] **Check TODOs:** Some small details of the application needs to be double-checked.
 For example if the DApp requests more than 1 message in sendTransaction request, how should the app present the ton transfer popup?
 These details are flaged using TODO:: comments in code.
 - [x] **Fixed:** If you change/remove passcode of the device, because of the keychain hardware encryption, the app forces you to re-import or create a new wallet, but after that, on restarts, the app still shows the same error.
 This issue exists from the original application wallet record checks.
 **Solution:** Fixed by using latest records from the storage to check wallet status!
 We can consider removing old records, also.